samid737/scrambledev/_posts/2017-06-01-development-part-3-modeling-atmosphere.md

 layout: post
 ---

-*Please not that these features where implemented in the early stage, prior to  logging the progress.
-Not all details are included.*
+*Please not that these features where implemented in the early stage, prior to  logging the progress.*

-The accuracy of the flight model depends on the atmosphere model.
-The ISA standard atmosphere up to stratosphere altitude is modelled for best accuracy.
-For now it is assumed that air is incompressible, but in reality this is not true for high speed flight (M>0.3).
+Currently, the aircraft can reach unrealistic altitudes (up to 180.000ft) due to innacurate thrust vs drag ratios at high altitudes.
+The current atmosphere is modeled as A linearly decreasing model, which is not true in reality.
+The [International Standard Atmosphere(ISA)](https://en.wikipedia.org/wiki/International_Standard_Atmosphere) up to stratosphere altitude is modelled for better accuracy.
+For now it is assumed that air is incompressible ([Assumption]()), but in reality this is not true for high speed flight (M>0.3).
 The main references are found [here](http://www.wxaviation.com/ISAweb-2.pdf),  [here](https://www.grc.nasa.gov/www/k-12/airplane/atmosmet.html), [here](http://s6.aeromech.usyd.edu.au/aerodynamics/index.php/sample-page/properties-of-the-atmosphere/variation-with-altitude/) and [here](http://nptel.ac.in/courses/112103021/module2/lec6/1.html).
 The temperature, air density and pressure is computed up to stratosphere altitude.

 ![ISA]({{ site.url }}/scrambledev/assets/images/ISA.png)